webberchase/Compiler/README.md

 - **TokenType:** enumerated list of possible Token Types

 ### Parser/
-- Contains the Recognizer
+- Contains the Recognizer and Symbol Table
 - **Recognizer.java:** determines if a given string conforms to the specified grammar
+- **SymbolTable.java:** used to keep track of differentiate between variable names

 ### Test/
-Junit tests for Scanner and Recognizer
+Junit tests for Scanner, Recognizer, and Symbol Table

 ##### Scanner/
 - **ScannerTest.java** includes junit tests for testing the nextToken() function of the scanner

 ##### Parser/
-- **TestRecognizer:** includes junit tests for testing the various functions of the recognizer.
+- **RecognizerTest.java:** includes junit tests for testing the various functions of the Recognizer.
 _NOTE: these are mostly in reverse order compared to Recognizer.java, test functions are organized from least to most complex._
-- **TestStrings.txt** _contains helpful strings for testing_
+- **SymbolTableTest.java:** includes junit tests for testing the various public functions of the Symbol Table.
+_NOTE: these are currently organized by Var functions and Fun functions (IDs which are variable names and IDs which are function names).

+##### CCode/
+- Contains useful code for testing, primarily example "Almsost C" files.
+- **ProgramHappy1.txt:** used for Happy test of program() in Recognizer class.
+- **ProgramSad1.txt:** used for Sad test of program() ini Recognizer class.
+- **TestStrings.txt:** helpful strings which can be copied and pasted into various Recognizer tests.

 #### SDD.txt
 Explains the project design and functionality